-Neuroscientists invented a method that allows to convert brain waves into words.
+Neuroscientists invented a mind-reading device that allows converting brain waves into words.

 The experiment involved 15 people, and 256 electrodes were introduced into the skull of each of them.
-The electrodes were used to catch electrical signals, emitted by the brain when thinking, since each word has its own unique set of brain impulses.
+The electrodes were used to detect electrical signals, emitted by the brain when thinking since each word has its own unique set of brain impulses.

 Then the subjects were taken to listen to audio recordings of different words, and the devices fixed the brain signals.
 As a result, it was quite difficult to unravel the chaotic flow of electric impulses arising in the temporal lobe while listening to the audio.

 “We have seen in which parts of the brain cortex the activity increased at a time when a person heard a sound of a certain frequency and tried to restore the original sound”, explained Robert Knight, professor of psychology and neuroscience.

 The researchers found the key frequencies that distinguished each speech sound from the others, and then, with the help of a computer model, they restored the words that had “sounded” in the subjects’ head.

 Then the volunteers were given a choice of a word set and asked to choose one word and think about it.
 It turned out that the same computer model allowed us to find which word had been chosen.
 Moreover, it turned out that it was possible even to restore them by converting recorded brain waves back into sound waves.

 “Words uttered by the brain were decoded with difficulty, but this way of “reading” the internal monologue of human mind works quite well”, says Dr. Pasley.